What to Expect if you join In-Person for Celebration:

 The small (15-spot) parking lot is reserved for community members with disabilities, limited mobility, or encumbrances.

-Scents: as this is a rented space with its own custodial services, we cannot offer a scent-free space.
+Scents: as this is a rented space with its own custodial services, we cannot offer a totally scent-free space.

-What to expect if you join online:
+What to expect if you Join Online:

-Accessibility information: Zoom gathering will be subtitled and there is an option for full live transcription.
 Services are recorded and can be watched (or rewatched!) later on V&M’s YouTube Channel and on the V&M Website

 Children's Celebration